kubrickfr/avsc-wiki/API.md

 + `codec` {String} The codec's name.
 + `header` {Object} The file's header, containing in particular the raw schema and codec.

+This event is guaranteed to be emitted before the first `'data'` event.

 ##### Event `'data'`